 [tweetthis]What if you could make $2500 a year by exercising regularly? #loseweight #healthyliving #exercise [/tweetthis]

 If you got paid money to exercise, would you fully commit?

 How to Get Paid Big Money to Exercise

-The American Heart Association recently published results from studying over 2600 individuals with heart disease or who were at high-risk for heart disease from 2012 who reported to participate in weekly moderate to vigorous activity.
+The American Heart Association recently published results from studying over 2600 individuals with heart disease or who were at high-risk for heart disease from 2012 who reported participating in weekly moderate to vigorous activity.

-The study also concluded that the healthy participates who were considered high-risk for cardiovascular disease, met the weekly exercise guidelines, saved an average of $500 in healthcare costs annually.(2)
+The study also concluded that the healthy participants who were considered high-risk for cardiovascular disease, met the weekly exercise guidelines, saved an average of $500 in healthcare costs annually.(2)

 What is the Appropriate Amount of Exercise?

 For cardiovascular health, the American Heart Association recommends at least 30 minutes of moderate-intensity aerobic activity five days a week, or at least 25 minutes of vigorous aerobic activity three days a week, or a combination of the two.(3)

 So, maybe realizing that exercise could pay you, or you pay yourself as the healthcare savings add up, will be what can push you to set a goal to exercise more regularly.

 Once you take the first few steps, the benefits of exercise will eventually be the fuel to keep you moving!